trailblazing/tute/README.md

     /opt/Qt/5.7

-* Or some user installation is up to you.
-But do not recommend to mix it up with system installation of Qt
+* Or some user installation is up to you (update the line PROJECT_QT_VERSION      = /opt/Qt/5.7/gcc_64 in mytetra_webengine.pro).
+* Do not recommend to mix it up with system installation of Qt
 * After installation, you'll get a "MaintenanceTool" under the installation root directory.

 1.4 Clone the repo to your workbench

     git clone https://github.com/beimprovised/mytetra_webengine.git

-1.5 Compile the Qt project file with Qt-Creator which comes with Qt 5.6
+1.5 Compile

-    qmake-qt5 mytetra_webengine.pro
+    /path-to-qt5.7/qmake mytetra_webengine.pro

     make all

     sudo make install

-* Or via GUI:
+* Or via GUI (Compile the Qt project file with Qt-Creator which comes with Qt 5.7):
         Open "mytetra_webengine.pro" under mytetra_webengine in qtcreator
         "Configure" the project in qtcreator (no additional requirements) Build it.